David Commits Adultery with Bathsheba, 1-26

 4. Many must be involved in the guilt.
 Joab, the general, to whom the blood of his soldiers, especially the worthies, ought to be precious, must do it; he, and all that retire from Uriah when they ought in conscience to support and second him, become guilty of his death.

 5. Uriah cannot thus die alone: the party he commands is in danger of being cut off with him; and it proved so: some of the people, even the servants of David (so they are called, to aggravate Davids sin in being so prodigal of their lives), fell with him, 2 Sam 11:17.
 Nay, this wilful misconduct by which Uriah must be betrayed might be of fatal consequence to the whole army, and might oblige them to raise the siege.

 6. It will be the triumph and joy of the Ammonites, the sworn enemies of God and Israel; it will gratify them exceedingly.
 David prayed for himself, that he might not fall into the hands of man, nor flee from his enemies; (2 Sam 24:13,14) yet he sells his servant Uriah to the Ammonites, and not for any iniquity in his hand.’
 (MHC)

-2 Sam 11:17 When the men of the city came out and fought against Joab, some of the men in David’s army fell; moreover, Uriah the Hittite died.
+11:16 So as Joab kept watch on the city, he stationed Uriah at the place where he knew the best enemy soldiers were.
+11:17 When the men of the city came out and fought with Joab, some of David’s soldiers fell in battle.
+Uriah the Hittite also died.

 ‘When he read David’s instructions, Joab adjusted the plan, with the result that several other soldiers died alongside Uriah (17).
 He clearly realized that David’s plan was too obvious; his own plan hid the fact that Uriah was intended to be a victim.
 Joab’s loyalty to David is revealed by this incident, and also his ruthlessness.
 But David was the real murderer.’
 (NBC)